Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Approximately half of this dataset was manually written by a native Amharic speaker; the other half was generated by using Gemini 2.5 to expand the size of the dataset.
 All examples were then verified by multiple native speakers.
 Examples focus on the topics of sports, culture, history, politics, and education. \hangindent=0.5cm \hangafter=1 \textbf{Group 0121: German} (\texttt{deu\_latn}: 100 examples)

 \hangindent=0cm Manually written by a native German speaker, covering culturally-specific topics such as food and customs that might not be well known outside of Germany.
-ChatGPT was used to help double-check grammar and spelling, but not to generate examples.
+ChatGPT was used to help double-check grammar and spelling, but not to generate examples. \hangindent=0.5cm \hangafter=1 \textbf{Group 0122: German} (\texttt{deu\_latn}: 26 examples)